vonmillhausen/sf2000/README.md

 - `20230903 - 1.36`: Added links to `detyn`'s new Battery Meter Fix tool to both the [Battery](#battery) section and [Tools and Links](#tools-and-links).
 Updated the [custom firmware FAQ](#is-there-any-custom-firmware) with the latest progress notes.

 - `20230829 - 1.35`: Added a [MicroSD Card](#microsd-card) section to [Hardware](#hardware) to provide some detail about the SF2000's slightly unusual microSD card situation.
 Added detail about the [Neo Geo Unibios Menu](#neo-geo-unibios-menu) discovery to the [Arcade](#arcade) section (thanks `nanchon18#2262`!).
 Updated the custom firmware FAQ with the latest details.
 Updated the "what modding can I do" FAQ to strongly suggest fixing the [bootloader bug](#bootloader-bug) before doing any other modding to the device; also added a note that the Tadpole tool can perform a lot of the modding tasks.
-Updated the "quiet A/V sound" FAQ with details about the fix in the `08.03`/`1.6V` firmware.
-Updated the "in game saves don't work" FAQ with details about this apparently being fixed for GBA in the `08.03`/`1.6V` firmware.
+Updated the "quiet A/V sound" FAQ with details about the fix in the 1.6 firmware.
+Updated the "in game saves don't work" FAQ with details about this apparently being fixed for GBA in the 1.6 firmware.
 Added a note to the [Battery](#battery) section about the SF2000's poorly calibrated power monitoring curve, along with a link to `dteyn`'s SF2000 Battery Level Patcher script (also added a link to that in the [Tools and Links](#tools-and-links) section).
-Data Frog has now officially released the `August 3rd`/`08.03`/`1.6V` firmware, so added that to the [Firmware](#firmwarebios-bisrvasd) section; also updated all of the tables in the [Resources](#resources) section to include the new firmware.
+Data Frog has now officially released the 1.6 firmware, so added that to the [Firmware](#firmwarebios-bisrvasd) section; also updated all of the tables in the [Resources](#resources) section to include the new firmware.
 Finally, renamed this "Version History" section to "Document Version History", to help prevent any confusion in regards to what the version numbers in this section refer to (they're not related to firmware).

 - `20230819 - 1.34`: Updated the custom firmware FAQ answer with the latest progress notes.
 Replaced the bootloader bug FAQ with a more generic FAQ covering the main situations under which the SF2000 fails to boot correctly.
-Added a brief note on the mysterious new `August 3rd` BIOS that has started appearing on some newer devices.
+Added a brief note on the mysterious new 1.6 firmware that has started appearing on some newer devices.

 - `20230804 - 1.33`: Updated the custom firmware FAQ answer with the latest progress notes.